-Our independent variable is total Medicaid stimulus.
-In an ordinary least square framework, FDI may correlate with the regression error term through the potential effect of contemporaneous state unemployment on location decisions.12 Following Chodorow-Reich et al. (2012), our instrument is the exogenous component of the FMAP formula, 2007 state Medicaid spending.
+Our independent variable is total Medicaid stimulus transfers to the state.
+In an ordinary least square framework, FDI may correlate with the regression error term through the potential effect of contemporaneous state economic conditions on location decisions.
+Following Chodorow-Reich et al. (2012), our instrument is the exogenous component of the FMAP formula, 2007 state Medicaid spending.